PmagPy/PmagPy-docs/example_notebooks/published_notebooks.md

 Paleomagnetic sampling strategy design
 ^^^

-This JupyterBook includes notebooks to evaluate different sampling strategies for estimating paleomagnetic poles and paleosecular variation of the magnetic field based on site magnetizations. (*external link to Paleosampling JupyterBook*).
+JupyterBook with notebooks to evaluate different sampling strategies to estimate paleomagnetic poles and paleosecular variation. (*external link to Paleosampling JupyterBook*).
 :::

 :::{grid-item-card}